-What is "zero waste"?
-To some, it means reducing the amount of waste that is sent to the landfill to zero.
-In other words “zero means zero.”
-To others, zero waste is a process and a philosophy that involves a redesign of products and a redesign of consumption, so that all material goods can be reused or recycled—or not needed at all.
+Zero waste is a process and a philosophy that involves a redesign of products and consumption, so that all material goods can be reused or recycled—or not needed at all.

 - Zero Waste International Alliance.
-Zero waste is a goal that is ethical, economical, and efficient and visionary, to guide people in changing their lifestyles and practices to emulate sustainable natural cycles, where all discarded materials are designed to become resources for others to use.
-Zero waste means designing and managing products and processes to systematically avoid and eliminate the volume and toxicity of waste and materials, conserve and recover all resources, and not burn or bury them.
+Zero waste is a goal that is ethical, economical, efficient, and visionary to guide people in changing their lifestyles and practices to emulate sustainable natural cycles, where all discarded materials are designed to become resources for others to use.
+Zero waste means designing and managing products and process-es to systematically avoid and eliminate the volume and toxicity of waste and materials, conserve and recover all resources, and not burn or bury them.
 Implementing zero waste will eliminate all discharges to land, water, or air that are a threat to planetary, human, animal, or plant health.
-The United States Zero Waste Business Council (USZWBC) has adopted this same definition (as the only peer-reviewed, internationally accepted definition of zero waste).

 - Wikipedia.
 Zero waste is a philosophy that encourages the redesign of resource life cycles so that all products are reused.